TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 104/Psalms 104.2.md

 ---

-Who coverest thyself with light as with a garment; Who stretchest out the heavens like a curtain;
+He covers himself with light as with a garment.
+He stretches out the heavens like a curtain.